fevemania/CarND-LaneLines-P1/writeup_template.md

 ![image4]
 ![image5]

+**Note: It really helpful to generate roi with both line image and edge to get the idea of what vision our computer really see.**

+    color_roi = np.dstack((roi, roi, roi))
+    return weighted_img(edges_with_lines, color_roi)

 (5) After selecting roi, It is time to draw line on it!

-*** In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ***
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by

 * first, seperate points into two collections, point_in_positive_slope and point_in_negative_slope

-And the Tricky method I use is to set the positive boundary equals to 30, and negative boundary equals to -30, only slope above 30 would be added into positive collection, and the slopes below -30 added into negative collection.
+**(Tricky method) I set the positive boundary equals to 30, and negative boundary equals to -30, only slope above 30 would be added into positive collection, and the slopes below -30 added into negative collection.**

     # manually select the slope boundary (tricky method)
     positive_degree_bound = 30 / 180 * np.pi
     negative_degree_bound = (-30) / 180 * np.pi

 * further, I seperate x and y of each of two collections, form px (the set of x coordinates belong to point_in_positive_slope),
     py (the set of y coordinates belong to point_in_positive_slope), nx (the set of y coordinates belong to point_in_negative_slope), ny (the set of y coordinates belong to point_negative_slope).

 * use np.polyfit to calculate average slope and intercept on negative and positive point collection.
 And This is how I extrapolate the line.

-* then I need to find two point to form positive slope line and the other two point to form negative slope line.
+* Find two points to form positive slope line and the other two points to form negative slope line.

-    In order to draw full line with no broken point, I select two y coordicate to reversely calculate corespond x coordinate. two y coordinate are:
+**In order to draw full line with no broken point, I select two y coordicate to reversely calculate corespond x coordinate.** two y coordinate are:

     (a) first y is at the botton of image
     (b) second y times 0.6 from first y

 (6) After draw line on roi, use cv2.addWeighted method to linearly blend roi_with_line and original_img with RGB color space